Signs and symptoms of liver cancer

 - Yellowing of the skin and eyes (jaundice)

-Some other symptoms that can occur include fever, enlarged veins on the belly that become visible through the skin, and abnormal bruising or bleeding.
+Some other symptoms can include fever, enlarged veins on the belly that can be seen through the skin, and abnormal bruising or bleeding.

-People who have chronic hepatitis or cirrhosis may feel worse than usual or just have changes in lab test results, such as AFP levels.
+People who have chronic hepatitis or cirrhosis may feel worse than usual or just have changes in lab test results, such as alpha-fetoprotein (AFP) levels.

 Some liver tumors make hormones that act on organs other than the liver.
 These hormones may cause: